monster-penguin/Bios-Preservation/DEVELOPER_NOTES.md

 Status rank: `verified (1) > unverifiable (2) > mismatch_accepted (3)`.
 A lower rank number is better.
 Status only ever moves to a lower number.
 A `mismatch_accepted` blob is deleted when any `verified` blob for the same canonical is stored.

+This protection applies equally to alias canonicals. `get_existing_status()` falls through to `canonical_aliases` when `files` has no row for the canonical, so a canonical that is effectively verified via an alias is treated as verified for downgrade-protection purposes.

+**Alias registration also triggers stale-blob cleanup.** When `_store()` detects that an incoming blob already exists in `sqlar` under a different `canonical_name` (the same-MD5 alias case), it registers the alias in `canonical_aliases` and then checks whether the incoming canonical still has any direct `files` entries with lower status than the alias target's status.
+If so, those stale blobs are removed via `remove_sqlar_entry()`.
+This covers the scan-order scenario where canonicals sharing an expected MD5 (e.g. `syscard3.pce` and `syscard3u.pce`) were scanned in a previous session, leaving a `mismatch_accepted` blob for the secondary canonical even after the correct version was stored for the primary.
+Without this cleanup, the collection summary would continue counting those canonicals as `hash_mismatch` even though their bytes are present and verified via the alias.

 ### 6. Multi-variant coexistence

 Two `verified` blobs for the same canonical (different MD5s) coexist without one superseding the other. `_cleanup_superseded()` only removes `mismatch_accepted` blobs when a `verified` copy exists — it never removes a `verified` blob to make room for another `verified` blob.